mkudija/mkudija.github.io/reading-notes/_md/~2021-08-03-The Rise and Triumph of the Modern Self.md

 ## Foreword by [[Rod Dreher]]
 - Men have forgotten God, and man (cf. [[Aleksandr Solzhenitsyn]])
 - Ordinary Christians need a better grip on the modern condition, this book through the lens of [[Philip Rieff]]
-- Transgenderism as the "ultimate expression of the spirit of modernity"
+- [[Transgender|Transgenderism]] as the "ultimate expression of the spirit of modernity"

 ## Introduction